Enhance your ad with extensions

 AdWords shows one or more extensions with your ad when it calculates that the extension (or combination of extensions) will improve your campaign performance, and when your Ad Rank is high enough for it to appear.
 Adding an extension won’t guarantee that it will show with your ad, but you can keep track of when your extensions are appearing on the Ad extensions tab.
 Learn why extensions might not show with your ad.

-Annotations are automated: AdWords creates and displays the annotation formats (seller rating annotations, consumer ratings annotations, social annotations, and previous visit annotations) when it predicts that they’ll improve your ad’s performance.
-No setup is required.
-Seller ratings, consumer ratings annotations, and previous visit annotations aren’t listed on the Ad Extensions tab.
+Automated extensions: AdWords creates and displays the automated extensions formats (seller ratings, consumer ratings, social extensions, and previous visits) when it predicts that they’ll improve your ad’s performance.
+No setup is required, so the option to create automated extensions doesn't appear in the drop-down menu of the Ad extensions tab.

 What ad extensions cost

 There's no cost to add extensions to your campaign, but you're charged as usual for clicks on your ad, as well as for certain interactions that extensions provide.
 For example, you're charged for clicking on a download button (app extensions), on a call button (call extensions), on a directions icon (location extensions), and so on.
-Clicks on review extensions, social annotations, and seller rating annotations are an exception: we don’t charge you for these.
+Clicks on review extensions, social extensions, and seller ratings are an exception: we don’t charge you for these.
 AdWords charges no more than two clicks (per impression) on each ad and its extensions.

 The cost of these clicks are set in the same way as headline clicks: the most you'll pay is what's minimally required to keep your extensions and ad position.
 Learn more about actual cost-per-click (CPC).